benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

       level3: High level of awareness and a keen interest in closely following fundamental and applied research and development in this area.
       question: >
-        Does the airport have an understanding of Urban Air Mobility Initiatives (UAM)? (e.g., FAA & NASA UAM Initiatives; OEM and Service Provider partnerships, Electrification of Aviation Initiatives Alternative
-        aviation approaches being developed and tested)
+        Does the airport have an understanding of Urban Air Mobility Initiatives (UAM)? (e.g., FAA & NASA UAM Initiatives; OEM and Service Provider partnerships, Electrification of Aviation initiatives, or alternative aviation approaches being developed and tested)
       guidebooksection:
         - Ch.
 3 Business Case and Implications for Airports
     - level1: Little or no interactions beyond the airport community in relation to